jackfrancisdalton/GitWit/README.md

 # Work In Progress:
+- clean up usesages of datetime now (in particular in test files), should always used fixed now and specified dates
 - clean up test coverage/names
 - add loading bars to all commands
 - add gitwork flow unit testing